-- I. Proposals for specialist accommodation for older people, including sheltered and extracare housing, care homes and other appropriate models of accommodation for older people and those with particular needs, will be permitted provided that the development: - a. meets a proven need for that type of accommodation in both the District and the settlement: - b. is designed to meet the particular requirements of residents with social, physical, mental and/or health care needs; - c. is easily accessible to public transport, shops, local services, community facilities and social networks for residents, carers and their visitors; - d. adheres to good practice in design principles, especially taking account of design for people with dementia; - e. promotes active lifestyles; - f. increases older peoples' engagement in community life; - g. includes Affordable Housing that is occupied by people with a local connection, where Affordable Housing is provided; and - h. where accommodation is provided on a freehold or leasehold basis, it should provide Affordable Housing in accordance with Policy H2.
-This includes proposals for self-contained units of accommodation within a residential institution (use class C2).
-In the case of sheltered accommodation and extra care accommodation a mix of tenures will be encouraged.
-Where a development site has been divided into parts, or is being delivered in phases, the site will be considered as a whole for the purpose of determining the appropriate Affordable Housing requirement.
+- I. Proposals for specialist accommodation for older people, including sheltered and extracare housing, care homes and other appropriate models of accommodation for the elderly older people (') and those with particular needs, will be permitted provided that the development: - a. meets a proven need for that type of accommodation in both the District and the settlement; (vi) - b. is designed to meet the particular requirements of residents with social, physical, mental and/or health care needs; - c. is easily accessible to public transport, shops, local services, community facilities and social networks for residents, carers and their visitors; - d. adheres to good practice in design principles, especially taking account of design for people with dementia; (vii) - e. promotes active lifestyles; (viii) - f. increases older peoples' engagement in community life; (ix) - g. includes Affordable Housing that is occupied by people with a local connection, where Affordable Housing is provided; and (×)